gabrieltseng/datascience-projects/README.md

 For all notebooks which require a GPU (anything which includes Keras or Tensorflow), I use an [AWS P2 instance](https://aws.amazon.com/ec2/instance-types/p2/).

 ##
 I approached the projects in the following order:
+(Projects I am particularly proud of are highlighted)
 1. Machine Learning - Titanic
 2. Image Recognition
 3. Recommender System